Shortcrust pastry: Techniques

 In preparing a shortcrust, the fat and flour are "cut" into each other, rather than blended, and the ingredients are kept cold.
 This ensures that the fat remains distinct in the crust, and when it heats during baking, steam is released, resulting in the pockets that make a flaky crust.
 Water is only added once the fat and flour are thoroughly combined.
 This ensures that the flour granules are adequately coated with fat and are less likely to develop gluten.
 This may be achieved with the use of a food processor, a specialized kitchen utensil called a pastry blender, or through various alternatives, like a pair of table knives held in one hand, or smearing the flour and fat together using the heel of the hand in a method known as fraisage.

-Overworking the dough is also a hazard.
+In addition to over-warming the dough, overworking it is also a hazard.
 Overworking elongates the gluten strands, creating a product that is tough, rather than light and crumbly or flaky.
-Weak protein flour like cake flour is used for pastry making because it does not become overworked and tough as easily as bread flour.
+Flour made from low protein soft wheat, like cake flour, is used for pastry making because it does not become overworked and tough as easily as bread flour.

+Decorative techniques

+A pie crust edge is often crimped to provide visual interest, and in the case of a two-crust pie in order to seal the top and bottom crusts together to prevent the filling from leaking.
+Crimping can be done by hand, pinching the two crusts together to create a ruffled edge, or with a tool.